 “We envision acreage like this — in which we will actually be storing carbon — as an alternative to traditional corn and soybean farming,” Co-Investigator Bruce Branham said.
 “With this type of plants, we could start actually reversing the amount of carbon that goes into the atmosphere.

 “This project is another step toward mitigating carbon, and if the world starts getting serious about it, we want to move toward being ready to do something like this on a large scale.”

 The project will examine how well these different treatments work: Which combinations of plants do better (produce more together) or worse (compete with each other for nutrients) in producing food, feedstock and fuels, Branham said.

 “It might take us some time to get the best combinations and breeds of plants,” he said.
 “After all, it has taken decades to refine corn breeding to achieve maximum production.”

-- Sarah Taylor Lovell, Associate Professor of Crop Sciences (front left).
+- PI Wendy Yang, Assistant Professor of Plant Biology (front right).
 Her departmental page.
 Her lab page.

-- Jeremy Guest, Assistant Professor of Civil and Environmental Engineering (back far right).
+- Co-PI Jeremy Guest, Associate Professor of Civil and Environmental Engineering (back far right).
 His departmental page.
 His lab page.

 Operating team: Staff, Postdocs, and Students